 Urgency robs me of both the pleasure of the process and the result of my diligence.

-We might think of urgency as a habit of mind.
-It’s part of our modern modus operandi.
-We’ve learned to cram as much as we can into shorter and shorter periods of time—the whole productivity industry is based on this desire.
+Urgency might feel like the natural state of things.
+But it’s not.
+We’ve learned to cram as much as we can into shorter and shorter periods of time—the whole productivity industry is based on this capitalism-inspired desire.
 To break the habit, we not only have to practice doing things differently but reexamine the stories and assumptions that have formed the habit.

 “Time is money,” is one of those stories.
 Assuming that there is always a problem to be fixed is another.
-Still another might be tying productivity to a sense of self-worth or even identity.
-Now is better than later, faster is better than slower.
+Still another might how productivity becomes embedded in our sense of self-worth or even identity.
+Now is better than later, and faster is better than slower.
 Our culture is teeming with stories about urgency, time, and productivity.
 What happens when we start to let them go?

-Zadeh also writes that “Colonialism was not just a conquest of land… but also a conquest of time.”
-This reminds me that indigenous cultures and economies are not based on clock time but, instead, the time of bodies, seasons, plants, and animals.
-It reminds me that urgency isn’t a natural state for the body—that the way I feel urgency is an unpleasant sensation.
-Urgency feels more like anxiety than it feels like pleasure.
+Indigenous cultures and economies are not based on clock time but, instead, the time of bodies, seasons, plants, and animals.
+Urgency isn’t a natural state for the body—the way I feel urgency is an unpleasant sensation.
+It feels more like anxiety than it feels like pleasure.
 Urgency doesn’t belong in my body, just like it doesn’t belong in the bread.

 As we unlearn embodied urgency, can we relearn what readiness feels like?

 At this time of year, I not only think about my plans for the next year but what I’ve learned about the process of planning over the past year.
 I’m always trying to hone my approach to planning, especially for my business.
 This year, after experimenting with different ways to use my time, I’m noticing how much I’ve practiced letting things marinate—or maybe ferment is the better word—and how much more comfortable waiting has become.
 I like that.